NYSCP Child Sexual Abuse Medical Assessments - North Yorkshire

 Child Sexual Abuse Medical Assessments

-All CSA medicals are child centered and SARC staff will always follow the child’s lead by listening to the child’s verbal and nonverbal cues in order for them to remain comfortable and settled throughout their appointment.
-The SARC is welcoming, and child focused with work ongoing to further the aesthetics of the environment.
+All CSA medicals are child centred and SARC staff will always follow the child’s lead by listening to the child’s verbal and nonverbal cues in order for them to remain comfortable and settled throughout their appointment.
+The SARC is welcoming, and child focused with specific facilities created with children and young people in mind.

 Requesting a Child Sexual Abuse Medical Assessment